Army of the Two Sicilies: Troops in Foreign Regiments

 The Royal Army had foreign regiments since its in origin, in particular Albanians and Swiss (in addition to the Walloon and Irish regiments, who had arrived in the wake of Charles of Bourbon).

 In 1737 an Albanian regiment was formed, called "Macedonia", thanks to the intercession of the Primate of Epirus residing in Naples, which recruited its compatriots in competition with the Venetian regiments oltremarini in Corfu and Epirus.
-Later an attempt was made to extend recruitment also to the indigenous Albanian communities of southern Italy and Sicily, however by the end of the 1700s the Regiment "Albania" had become a real foreign regiment in which soldiers of the most diverse nationalities converged.
+Later an attempt was made to extend recruitment also to the indigenous Albanian communities of southern Italy and Sicily, however by the end of the 1700s the Regiment "Albania" had become a truly foreign regiment in which soldiers of the most diverse nationalities converged.
 Characteristic of the equipment of the Albanian regiments was the "cangiarro", a short sabre of Ottoman derivation (kandjar).
 The two battalions of the Albanian regiment were to fight alongside the British at the Battle of Castalla.
 (Note: 'The "Albanian" regiment.... fought more or less well in 1805 as two separate "cacciatori" battalions (by ethnicity Albanian and Macedonian) and then followed Ferdinand to Sicily.
 Renamed "Foreign Regiment", they operated with Lord Bentinck in 1812....
 The [Swiss/German foreign] regiment seems to have disbanded in 1806 after the victory of the French.')

+In 1817 a Macedonian Light Infantry battalion was formed, from the former personnel of the 1st Regiment Greek Light Infantry which had been in British service.
+Richard Church was the commanding officer.
+It was disbanded in 1820.

 Swiss regiments were already present in 1734 (However less numerous) at the Bourbon conquest of the realm among the troops of King Charles, ceded by Spain to the young king.
 The Neapolitan Swiss corps were temporarily dissolved in 1790, but already in 1799 a new foreign regiment was created called "Alemagna", to be staffed by the Swiss mercenaries and those just arrived from across the Alps (as well as Germans, Italians, Swabian and other foreigners).
-This foreign regiment however was disbanded following the Invasion of Naples (1806).
+This foreign regiment however was disbanded following the French invasion of Naples.